anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

-The procedures specified in {{cPROXY}} would allow not only to run a transport stack of COAP over DTLS, but equally any other transport stack over UDP, such as QUIC - without any changes to the Join Proxy implementation or configuration when following the procedures described in this dcoument.
+The procedures specified in {{cPROXY}} would allow not only to run a transport stack of COAP over DTLS, but equally any other transport stack over UDP, such as QUIC - without any changes to the Join Proxy implementation or configuration when following the procedures described in this document.
 All that is needed would be to introduce appropriate registration entries for the registry tables specified in this document (e.g.: add new Variation Type for transport and choices such as "coaps" or "quic" ).